-These are the release notes for the TWR-K24F120M Tower System module KSDK release, based on the Kinetis SDK (KSDK) 1.0.0.
-The core of the Kinetis SDK is a set of peripheral drivers architected in two layers: the Hardware Abstraction Layer (HAL) and the Peripheral Driver Layer.
+These are the release notes for the Freescale Kinetis Software Development Kit (KSDK) 1.1.0 for the MK21DA5 and MKW24D5 devices.
+The core of the Kinetis SDK is a set of drivers architected in two layers: the Hardware Abstraction Layer (HAL) and the Peripheral Driver Layer.

-The HAL abstracts the hardware register access into a set of stateless functional primitives which provide the building blocks for high level peripheral drivers or applications.
-The Peripheral Driver Layer implements use case driven drivers by utilizing one or more HAL layer components and possibly other Peripheral Drivers.
+The HAL abstracts the hardware register accesses into a set of stateless functional primitives which provide the building blocks for high-level Peripheral Drivers or applications.
+The Peripheral Driver Layer implements use-case driven drivers by utilizing one or more HAL layer components, system services, and possibly other Peripheral Drivers.

-The Kinetis SDK includes a set of example applications demonstrating the use of the peripheral drivers and other integrated software modules, such as a Real-Time Operating System (RTOS) through an RTOS abstraction layer.
-The Kinetis SDK also integrates middleware such as the Freescale USB stack to provide an easy-to-use Software Development Kit for Kinetis product families.
+The Kinetis SDK includes a set of example applications demonstrating the use of the Peripheral Drivers and other integrated software modules such as a Real-Time Operating System (RTOS) through an RTOS abstraction layer.
+The Kinetis SDK also integrates middleware such as the Freescale USB stack to provide an